RetroDECK/ES-DE/USERGUIDE.md

 There are numerous locations throughout ES-DE where custom scripts will be executed if the option to do so has been enabled in the settings.
 By default it's deactivated so be sure to enable it to use this feature.

-The setup for this is a bit technical, so please refer to the [INSTALL.md](INSTALL.md) document to see how it's configured.
+The setup for event scripts is a bit technical, so please refer to the [INSTALL.md](INSTALL.md#custom-event-scripts) document to see how it's configured.

 ## Portable installation (Windows only)

 On Windows, ES-DE can be installed to and run from a removable media device such as a USB memory stick.
 Together with games and emulators this makes for a fully portable retro gaming solution.
-The setup is somewhat technical, please refer to the [INSTALL.md](INSTALL.md) document to see how it's configured.
+The setup is somewhat technical, please refer to the [INSTALL.md](INSTALL.md#building-on-windows) document to see how it's done.

 ## Command line arguments